Woman thinking of careers with RIASEC assessment

 RIASEC assessment is type of personality assessment used to help individuals identify their career interests and strengths.
 Based on theory from John Holland, a renowned psychologist, this type of assessment is based on the premise that people perform best in environments that align with their level on six personality factors: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional (RIASEC).
+Additionally, like the Big Five Personality Traits model, the RIASEC model provides valuable insights by linking personality dimensions with career preferences.

 In this blog post, we’ll dive deeper into what RIASEC assessment is, how it works, and why it’s useful for career planning.